Mali rushes to contain Ebola outbreak, Liberia signals progress

 The death of the nurse in Mali forced a lockdown in the clinic where she had worked.

-The Pasteur Clinic, one of Bamako's leading medical facilities and the default health centre for expatriates, was being guarded by U.N. peacekeepers with armoured personnel carriers and by Malian security forces, witnesses said.
+The Pasteur Clinic, one of Bamako's leading medical facilities and the default health center for expatriates, was being guarded by U.N. peacekeepers with armored personnel carriers and by Malian security forces, witnesses said.

 Mali's first case of Ebola was a 2-year-old girl who had been infected in Guinea and died last month.